About Enterprise DLP

 —Discover and conditionally stop sensitive data from being leaked to untrusted web applications.

-• Monitor uploads to sanctioned web applications
+• Monitor uploads and downloads to sanctioned web applications

-To help you inspect content and analyze the data in the correct context so that you can accurately identify sensitive data and secure it to prevent incidents, Enterprise DLP is enabled through a cloud service.
-Enterprise DLP supports over 380 data patterns and many predefined data filtering profiles.
-Enterprise DLP is designed to automatically make new patterns and profiles available to you for use in Security policy rules as soon they are added to the cloud service.
+To help you inspect content and analyze the data in the correct context so that you can accurately identify sensitive data and secure it to prevent incidents,

-Use the following tools to configure Enterprise DLP:
+Use the following tools to configure

 • Data Patterns—Help you detect sensitive content and how that content is being shared or accessed on your network.

 Predefined data patterns and built-in settings make it easy for you to protect data that contain certain properties (such as document title or author), credit card numbers, regulated information from different countries (such as driver’s license numbers), and third-party DLP labels.
 To improve detection rates for sensitive data in your organization, you can supplement predefined data patterns by creating custom data patterns that are specific to your content inspection and data protection requirements.
-In a custom data pattern, you can also define regular expressions and data properties to look for metadata or attributes in the file’s custom or extended properties and use it in a data filtering profile.
+In a custom data pattern, you can also define regular expressions and data properties to look for metadata or attributes in the file’s custom or extended properties and use it in a data profile.

-• Data Filtering Profiles—Power the data classification and monitor capabilities available on your managed firewalls to prevent data loss and mitigate business risk.
+• Data Profiles—Power the data classification and monitor capabilities available on your managed firewalls to prevent data loss and mitigate business risk.

-Data filtering profiles are a collection of data patterns that re grouped together to scan for a specific object or type of content.
-To perform content analysis, the predefined data filtering profiles have data patterns that include industry-standard data identifiers, keywords, and built-in logic in the form of machine learning, regular expressions, and checksums for legal and financial data patterns.
-When you use the data filtering profile in a Security policy rule, the firewall can inspect the traffic for a match and take action.
+Data profiles are a collection of data patterns that re grouped together to scan for a specific object or type of content.
+To perform content analysis, the predefined data profiles have data patterns that include industry-standard data identifiers, keywords, and built-in logic in the form of machine learning, regular expressions, and checksums for legal and financial data patterns.
+When you use the data profile in a Security policy rule, the firewall can inspect the traffic for a match and take action.

-You view the snippets in the Data Filtering logs.
+You view the snippets in the data filtering logs.
 By default, data masking partially masks the snippets to prevent the sensitive data from being exposed.
 You can completely mask the sensitive information, unmask snippets, or disable snippet extraction and viewing.

 To improve detection accuracy and reduce false positives, you can also specify: